mbjd/arbint/README.md

     make test
     ./run-tests

-​I'm happy to hear about suggestions, issues and ideas.
+I'm happy to hear about suggestions, issues and ideas.